Courses

 An introduction to the application of the Six Sigma methodology in the area of process improvement and an introduction to Lean manufacturing concepts.
 This course includes a Term Project where the student will use the concepts presented in this course to create a quality control plan or a Lean production plan for an organization that includes an acceptance sampling plan, a control chart, or Lean applications, and recommendations for optimizing the overall efficiency of the organization.

-As a study of descriptive and inferential statistics and applied probability, the course includes measures of central tendency and variability, statistical sampling and estimation, probability distributions, introduction to hypothesis testing and non-parametric statistics.
+This course covers descriptive statistics, probability, sampling distributions and the central limit theorem, continuous and discrete distributions used in engineering, and inferences about single samples, including point and interval estimates for means, proportions and variances.
 Industrial applications rather than theoretical developments are emphasized.
 Computer based solution techniques are used when appropriate.
 This is the first of a two-course sequence.

 IET 2449 - Logistics and Supply Chain Management